vaened/laroute/readme.md

 ### Best Practices

-It's recommended to create a separate file to manage API calls.
-You could create a file named `axiosRouter.{ts, js}` and export something like this:
+To efficiently manage API calls, it’s advisable to create a dedicated file.
+You might name it `Router.{ts, js}`.
+In this file, you can utilize `fetch` or a library like `axios` to streamline your API interactions.
+An example of what you might export could look like this:

 ```typescript
 import createRouteService, {Parameters} from "./laroute";